Stay up to date with the industry best practices and the comprehensive

 The following are the major types of window cleaning operations.
 Depending on the type of operation, workers may be faced with different safety and health hazards.
 The window cleaning industry is segmented into two categories: ground work and suspended work.
 Ground crews clean windows by accessing them using ground-based equipment, including extension poles, water fed poles, ladders and aerial man lifts.
 Suspended workers are supported on the sides and off the roofs of buildings while cleaning.

 One of the most important steps to keeping workers safe on the job is to perform a site assessment before starting work at a site.
 The site assessment should identify the safety and health hazards workers may encounter at a particular location.
-A sample job site evaluation and work plan can be found on the IWCA website.
+A sample job site evaluation and work plan can be found on the IWCA pdf.

 This section identifies the major workplace hazards faced by window cleaning workers that should be evaluated as part of the site assessment.
 See the following sections for how to address those hazards.